mahmoud/clastic/README.rst

 The ``Response`` object gives you complete control over all HTTP headers, enabling you to set and delete cookies, play with page caching, set page encoding, and so forth.
-If that sort of fine-grained responsibility sounds daunting or tedious, you're not alone, which why the most common operations usually have convenience functions, like ``redirect()``, which is demonstrated in ``redirect_home()`` above.
+If that sort of fine-grained responsibility sounds daunting or tedious, you're not alone, which is why the most common operations usually have convenience functions, like ``redirect()``, which is demonstrated in ``redirect_home()`` above.
 Clastic also has no-nonsense drop-ins for cookies, HTTP